shalivan/pxl.ink/_posts/PSY/09-01-01-Narratology.md

 **Poetry**: Focused on lyrical expression (lyrical subject).
 **Drama**: Presented on stage (characters).
 Includes comedy, tragedy, drama.
 **Fiction/Nonfiction**: Narrative-driven (narrator).
 Examples: novella, short story, novel, fable, epic, parable.

+Fantasy:
+nostalgic for world that never was. fromed somehow in romanticism.
+- World - magical
+- language ? - usage of words and concepts - word 'Ok' is modern, like more sex
+- Morality  - Evil is evil is mythological > read like a dream - symbol of putting world in the balance
+- no influence of socio political logic of current discurse. world is symbolic to theri psychology

+contemporary vs mythological leaning

+road grom profain to the sacred https://youtu.be/pq-HDpqQeSw

 ### Subgenres: